 The production stage is where the text is composed or produced.
 Production can be a simple process using familiar tools and resources or can involve learning to use more complex digital tools including cameras, recording equipment, or digital applications and software.

-In the post-production stage filmed shots or recorded audio segments, are edited using a digital editing program to remove sections, to order information, and to add in introductions, titles, music, visual and sound effects.
+In the post-production stage filmed shots or recorded audio segments, are edited using a digital editing program to remove sections, order information, and add in introductions, titles, music, visual and sound effects.